 Maya took a step toward her, and Chantal backed away.
 It couldn’t be true.
 She was lying.
 Everyone always lied to her.

 “King Aligh isn’t the highest power in Tekar,” Maya continued.
 Her tone was pleading.
 Chantal knew the woman was trying to calm her down; she both welcomed it and resented her for patronizing.
 “There are councils whose only job is to train individuals to control their ‘talents’ and govern how they’re used.
 Anyone who dares break the laws the councils set in place are subject to the harsh justice they’re known for dealing out.
-Not even Aligh could protect me if I used my gift against another person.”
+Not even Aligh could protect me if I used my gift to harm another person.”

 Chantal calmed somewhat.
 Maya seemed to relax in response.

 “I have much to explain to you, and I will once we get to the beach.
 I didn’t mean to frighten you, and I swear I won’t use my abilities around you again if they make you uncomfortable.”
 She paused.
 “Well, unless a storm’s about to blow us all away.
-I do have some sense of self-preservation, and I’m partially responsible for the safety of those in Rieont.”
+I do have some sense of self-preservation, and I’m partially responsible for the safety of those in Reiont.”

 “Is that what you use them for?”
 Chantal asked.
 “Protecting people from the transition storms?”